 Not all cracks in the walls are huge issues.
 Most home expand and contract with the seasons, which doesn’t indicate a structural issue.
-So yes, if you notice that cracks are expanding, uneven floors or sticking doors, there could be a foundation problem.
+So yes, if you notice that cracks are expanding, uneven floors or sticking doors, there could be a foundation problem also take immediate action if you se any Rising Damp to prevent further complications.
 But often cracks can be explained by something as simple as minor water damage, and there will be several things you can do yourself before calling in the pros.

 Myth: Inside improvements are better than exterior improvements

 First impressions are everything.
 Updating the interior of your home before putting it on the market is an excellent plan, but don’t neglect the outside.
 Curb appeal is a big deal to homebuyers.
 If it looks like there’s a lot of work for potential buyers to do in the yard, it’s going to be a tough sell, no matter how gorgeous the kitchen remodel is.

 Myth: DIY saves money

 Just because you fixed a leaky sink doesn’t mean you’re ready to tackle all home improvement projects yourself — especially if you anticipate electrical repairs/upgrades.
 Try a “low risk” project (like painting a room) and see how it goes, but know your limits.
 Painting or wallpapering a room might seem easy, but there’s always things you have to work around (like a vanity or electrical outlets).
 Plus, wallpaper can be a pain to remove later when it’s no longer trendy.
 TemPaint is a great alternative, not only because it’s easy to install, but also because it will still look great years later.